gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

    ![keyandvalue](/assets/img/mongodb/key-value.png)

-   ### Difference between docuemtn based data and key value data
+   ### Difference between document based data and key value data

-   Document databased store data in Json document, which allows for a complex structure compared to the simple key-value pairs.
-Each document can contain nested/embeded structure like arrays and sub-documents.
+   Document oriented-database store data in Json document, which allows for a complex structure compared to the simple key-value pairs.
+Each document can contain nested/embedded structure like arrays and sub-documents.

 3. Wide-Column data